How to create a careers page to showcase your employer brand (with examples)

 However you include a careers page on your website, it should have a singular focus to tell job seekers who you are, your values, why your employees like working there, and what’s in it for new applicants.

-The messaging and content on your careers page acts as the first point of contact for new applicants, and they will use it to assess whether or not they want to hit “Apply.”
+Your careers page's messaging and content act as the first point of contact for new applicants, and they will use it to assess whether or not to click “Apply.”

 In addition to employer brand content, careers pages will often include vacant positions either on the page itself or via a link to a third-party platform.
 In addition to being your core employer branding platform, careers pages also serve as application portals for potential candidates.